-So let’s start with clarity around what a blended family is and whether you have one.
-If you have stepchildren, or children from a prior marriage, or other people you consider “kin” who are not considered legal relatives in the eyes of the law, you have a blended family.
+So let us start with clarity around what a blended family is and whether you have one.
+If you have stepchildren, children from a prior marriage, or other people you consider “kin” who are not considered legal relatives in the eyes of the law, you have a blended family.

 If you have a blended family, it is imperative to have an appropriate estate plan that disposes of your assets according to your wishes.
 Online documents prepared without your unique family situation in mind or passing away with no plan at all can leave your family confused, conflicted, and in court.

 What Will the Law Do?

 “Blended Families, once considered “non-traditional” families are swiftly becoming the norm.
 Currently, 52% of married couples (or unmarried couples who live together) have a step relationship of some kind, and 4 in 10 new marriages involve remarriage.
 So clearly, this is no longer “non-traditional” but quite traditional, though our laws about what happens if you become incapacitated or die are still very much based on the traditional ideas of family.

 Every state has different provisions for what happens when you become incapacitated or die, and the laws of the state where you become incapacitated or die may or may not match your wishes.

 For example, in Virginia, if you are survived by a spouse and children from a previous marriage/relationship, your surviving spouse would only receive 1/3rd of your estate, and your surviving children would receive the remaining 2/3rds.